top of page

 AI Is Changing How People Search

 More people are now using AI tools like ChatGPT, Google’s AI search features, and voice assistants to find answers.
 That doesn’t replace Google, but it does change how information is pulled and presented.
+This is where LLM Optimisation (LLMO) or AI Optimisation (AIO) comes in.

 In simple terms, it means your content needs to be: